patriciafiona/JuaraAndroid/README.md

-# JuaraAndroid2022
+# JuaraAndroid
 Welcome to my #JuaraAndroid repository!

-This is the results of my learning journey in JuaraAndroid 2022 program.
+This is the results of my learning journey in JuaraAndroid program.

 ## Information
 <p align="center">